-The Project will extend the existing 1.8-mile portion of La Pata Avenue, south of Ortega Highway, outside the City of San Juan Capistrano, approximately two additional miles to connect with La Pata Avenue in San Clemente at Calle Saluda as shown on the map provided as part of this website.
+The La Pata Avenue/Camino Del Rio Extension Project extends the existing 1.8-mile portion of La Pata Avenue, south of Ortega Highway, approximately two additional miles to connect with Avenida La Pata in San Clemente at Calle Saluda as shown on the Project Map.

 The Project’s northern point begins just south of Ortega Highway at its intersection with Antonio Parkway and La Pata Avenue.
 From this point, La Pata Avenue currently continues south as an existing three lane paved roadway through unincorporated territory, just east of the City of San Juan Capistrano.
 The Project will add two new lanes to this section of roadway for a total of five lanes (including a climbing lane for vehicles bound for the landfill site).
 This roughly 1.8-mile existing section of La Pata Avenue currently ends at the landfill site.
 From that point, a new four-lane La Pata Avenue would extend south just east of the existing Southern California Edison and San Diego Gas and Electric power-line corridor.
 The Project remains east of the power-line facilities as currently shown on the Master Plan of Arterial Highways (MPAH) as it enters San Clemente's northern City limits.
 As the project nears the Talega residential development, the roadway curves west away from the Talega development as it crosses the power-line corridor.
 The project maintains a minimum 350 foot buffer from the nearest residential property to La Pata Avenue.
 Shortly after it crosses the power-line corridor, it turns south to connect with existing La Pata Avenue at Calle Saluda in San Clemente.